Superman in film: Superman: Man of Steel (2004)

-Superman: Flyby was being met with a budget exceeding $200 million, not including money spent on Superman Reborn, Superman Lives and Batman vs. Superman, but Warner Bros. was still adamant for a summer 2004 release date.
+Superman: Man of Steel was being met with a budget exceeding $200 million, not including money spent on Superman Reborn, Superman Lives and Batman vs. Superman, but Warner Bros. was still adamant for a summer 2004 release date.
 Christopher Walken was in negotiations for Perry White, while Ratner wanted to cast Anthony Hopkins as Jor-El, and Ralph Fiennes as Lex Luthor, two of his cast members from Red Dragon.
 Joel Edgerton turned down a chance to audition as Superman in favor of the villain Ty-Zor, before Ratner dropped out of the project in March 2003, blaming casting delays, and aggressive feuds with producer Jon Peters.

 McG returned as director in 2003, while Fraser continued to express interest, but had fears of typecasting.
 ESC Entertainment was hired for visual effects work, with Kim Libreri as visual effects supervisor and Stan Winston designing a certain "prototype suit".
 McG approached Shia LaBeouf for Jimmy Olsen, with an interest to cast an unknown for Superman, Scarlett Johansson as Lois Lane and Johnny Depp for Lex Luthor.
 Robert Downey Jr. was soon afterward cast as Lex Luthor.
 Neal H. Moritz and Gilbert Adler were set to produce the film.
 McG also commissioned Josh Schwartz to rewrite the Abrams script.
 He also shot test footage with several candidates, including Jason Behr, Henry Cavill, Jared Padalecki, and Michael Cassidy.
 McG left the project soon afterward, blaming budgetary concerns and disagreement over filming locations.
 He opted to shoot in New York City and Canada, but Warner Bros. wanted Sydney, Australia, which would have cost $25 million less.
 McG released a statement saying that he felt "it was inappropriate to try to capture the heart of America on another continent".
 He eventually admitted in a 2012 interview that his fear of flying was the real reason for his objection to Australia.
 Abrams lobbied for the chance to direct his script, but Warner Bros. replaced McG with Bryan Singer in July 2004, resulting in Superman Returns, that was released in 2006.

-In August 2013, Geoff Johns mentioned that Warner Bros. was considering turning unproduced scripts and screenplays into original animated films and had expressed interest in making an animated adaptation of the Flyby screenplay.
+In August 2013, Geoff Johns mentioned that Warner Bros. was considering turning unproduced scripts and screenplays into original animated films and had expressed interest in making an animated adaptation of the "Flyby" screenplay.